 1.1 Describe the composition and nature of legal entities.

-Range may include but is not limited to – incorporated societies, limited liability companies, partnerships, trusts, sole traders, individuals, joint ventures, Māori trusts;
+Range may include but is not limited to – incorporated societies, limited liability companies, partnerships, trusts, sole traders, individuals, joint ventures, Māori trusts, limited partnerships;

 descriptions of five legal entities are required.